China threatens own trade action if EU opens telecoms case

-BRUSSELS (Reuters) - China threatened on Thursday to retaliate if the European Union formally opens an investigation into alleged anti-competitive behavior by Chinese mobile telecom equipment companies.
+BRUSSELS, May 16 (Reuters) - China threatened on Thursday to retaliate if the European Union formally opens an investigation into alleged anti-competitive behaviour by Chinese mobile telecom equipment companies.

 European Trade Commissioner Karel De Gucht said on Wednesday he and fellow commissioners had agreed in principle to open an anti-dumping and anti-subsidy case against China, but would first seek to negotiate a solution with Chinese authorities.

-Although not mentioned in the statement, EU officials told Reuters the primary targets of the investigation would be world No. 2 telecoms equipment maker Huawei HWT.UL and smaller Chinese company ZTE (000063.SZ).
+Although not mentioned in the statement, EU officials told Reuters the primary targets of the investigation would be world No. 2 telecoms equipment maker Huawei and smaller Chinese company ZTE.

 “If the European side insists on opening an investigation, the Chinese side will according to WTO rules and Chinese law take firm measures to safeguard its legitimate rights and interests, and the consequences must be borne by the party provoking the friction,” Chinese Ministry of Commerce spokesman Shen Danyang told reporters in Beijing.

-The case would be the first to be launched without a complaint by European companies, but rather by the Commission itself.
+The case would be the largest trade investigation ever started by the EU and the first to be launched without a complaint by European companies, but rather by the Commission itself.

-Manufacturers such as Ericsson (ERICb.ST), Nokia Siemens Networks NOK1V.HE (SIEGn.DE) NOKI.UL and Alcatel-Lucent ALUA.PA have suffered as a result of cheap Asian imports but will not make formal complaints for fear of Chinese reprisals, which has made it hard for the Commission to gather evidence.
+Manufacturers such as Ericsson, Nokia Siemens Networks and Alcatel-Lucent have suffered as a result of cheap Asian imports but will not make formal complaints for fear of Chinese reprisals, which has made it hard for the Commission to gather evidence.

 Shen said Beijing had taken note of De Gucht’s statement through media reports and that communications between the EU and the Chinese side were “smooth and open”.